blankenshipz/sagemaker-ssh-helper/sagemaker_ssh_ide_simple_readme.md

 ###

-1. Close this repo to your notebook and run the following script to setup the notebook node.
+1. Clone this repo to your notebook and run the following script to setup the notebook node.
 You will be prompted to set a password for your user, this is the password that you'll use for SSH Connections.

 ```
 ./sagemaker_ssh_ide.sh